dustinpfister/blog_posts/_posts/js-playing-with-particles-js.md

 $ npm install particles.js
 ```

-I will also need a means to setup a static server to serve up the index.html as this is one of those projects that will not work well fia the file:// protocol.
-I put togeather this simple sever.js example that worked for me.
+I will also need a means to setup a static server to serve up the index.html as this is one of those projects that will not work well with the file:// protocol.
+So with that said I put together this simple sever.js example that worked for me.

 ```js
 /*